-- 1. The remuneration to Directors is within the overall limits approved by the shareholders of the Company. - 2.
-The remuneration of Independent Directors includes only sitting fees paid to them for the financial year 2022-23. - 3.
-Tanuj Rajde, Non-Executive Director and Chairman of the Company does not accept any remuneration from the Company. - 4.
-Tanuj Rajde was appointed as Non-Executive Director and Chairman of the Company w.e.f.
-February 17, 2021 in the 14th Annual general Meeting of the Company - 5.
-Prashant Thakar, Executive Director of the Company is also the Chief Financial Officer of the company - 6.
-Increase in remuneration of Prashant Thakar is because he took ₹1 per month remuneration for the period October 2021 to March 2022. - 7.
-Increase in remuneration is made as per appraisal system and Nomination and Remuneration Policy of the Company. - 8.
-Harish Chalam Company Secretary was appointed w.e.f.
-May 29, 2022. - 9.
-Prachi Jain, Company Secretary resigned w.e.f.
-January 5, 2022.
+- 1 The remuneration to Directors is within the overall limits approved by the shareholders of the Company. - 2 The remuneration of Independent Directors includes only sitting fees paid to them for the financial year 2023-24. - 3 Tanuj Rajde, Non-Executive Director and Chairman of the Company does not accept any remuneration from the Company. - 4 Tanuj Rajde was appointed as Non-Executive Director and Chairman of the Company w.e.f.
+February 17, 2021 in the 14th Annual general Meeting of the Company. - 5 Prashant Thakar, Executive Director of the Company is also the Chief Financial Officer of the company . - 6 Increase in remuneration is made as per appraisal system and Nomination and Remuneration Policy of the Company. - 7 The Non-Executive Directors are paid only sitting fees for attending the meetings of the Board and its Committees.
+The ratio of remuneration and percentage increase in remuneration of these Directors is therefore not considered for the above.

-- III.
-The Percentage increase in the median remuneration of the employees in the financial year 2022-23: 20% - IV.
-The number of permanent employees on the rolls of the Company as on March 31, 2023: 26 - V. Average percentile increase already made in the salaries of employees other than the managerial personnel in the last year and its comparison with the percentile increase in the managerial remuneration and justifications thereof and point out if there is any exceptional circumstances for increase in the managerial remuneration.
+- 8 Ms. Jyoti Malhotra, Independent Director, resigned w.e.f.
+February 06, 2024 and Ms. Krupa Joshi, Independent Director, is appointed w.e.f.
+February 06, 2024. - 9 Prashant Thakar, CFO & Director took ₹ 1 per month remuneration for the period October 2021 uptil June 2022.
+Post that, July 2022 onwards, his remuneration got restored, post board approval. - 10 Harish Chalam resigned w.e.f.
+May 30, 2024. - III.
+The Percentage increase in the median remuneration of the employees in the financial year 2023-24:0% - IV.
+The number of permanent employees on the rolls of the Company as on March 31, 2024: 22 - V. Average percentile increase already made in the salaries of employees other than the managerial personnel in the last year and its comparison with the percentile increase in the managerial remuneration and justifications thereof and point out if there is any exceptional circumstances for increase in the managerial remuneration.
 On an average there were no increase in remuneration paid to employees of the Company.